 With the Darwinist influence upon the settlement came an influx of Remnants, among many others, to populate and flourish under the Sempers’ medical care and concern.
 With strong Accensorite leadership and the support of the Sempers they now together govern their region successfully while continuing their research and development on willing local subjects.

 By cultivating strong relationships, knowledge, piety from the locals, and making the settlement welcome to anyone who would keep the peace no matter their background, the Semper Mort found they had laid the foundations of a minor haven in the greater hellscape.

 Gamma Phi and the Guidestones

 No one knows who left the Guidestones for the Survivors to find in the apocalypse, but the Red Star rediscovered them and took their guidance to heart.
 A cell of philosophers have taken on the role of protectorate for this ancient relic and many of their contingent have spent decades interpreting their meaning and content.

-Most folk of the Redeemed South have never seen the Guidestones, though they are of some renown.
+Most folk of 40 Watt have never seen the Guidestones, though they are of some renown.
 Rumors abound as to what they look like, or their very nature - was it a library of granite tablets?
 A great stone archway covered in murals and art?
 None have been able to prove this one way or another because Red Stars outside of this cell’s numbers are not allowed to access the Guidestones themselves.

 Though their written works are often controversial as they flagrantly undermine arguments based on religion, their publications on philosophy, science, and the local environs are well sought after by the educated and literate.
 Their relationship with other scientifically minded communities like Mercy are strained due to these religious limitations.